Mount Bernacci: Infrastructure

 A wind farm project has also been announced for construction on top of the mountain, which is estimated to generate 71.40 megawatts of electricity.

 Mythology

 The mountain, along with the nearby cave system, was referred to as Mount Hantik in the Bikolano epic Ibalong.
 The name derives from a large species of ants, the Oecophylla smaragdina inhabiting the caves, where Handyong drove and buried alive the cunning serpents that disguised themselves as maidens.
 The epic also recounts that Mount Hantik, together with Mount Kulasi (now Colasi Peak) and Isarog, erupted around 4,500 years ago.

 According to oral folklore, the summit of the mountain was thought to contain a massive lagoon, which fed tributaries and helped sustain the flow of the Bicol River, underscoring the mountain’s cultural and ecological significance.

 Incidents

 On March 8, 1965, a Filipinas Orient Airways Douglas DC-3A crashed and burned in the slope of Mount Bernacci, as it was approaching Naga Airport.
-The total fatalities were 10, including 3 crew members.
+The total fatalities were 10, including 3 crewmembers.